 On July 1, 1989, the Company entered into a subordinated loan agreement with two of its general partners.
 In 1995, one of the general partners retired but continues as a limited partner and remains a party to the subordinated loan agreement.
-The individuals each provided collateralized demand notes of \$400,000 to the Company which call for interest at the rate of 6% per annum.
+The individuals each provided collateralized demand notes of \$400 to the Company which call for interest at the rate of 6% per annum.
 These notes become due on September 30, 2006.

 The resulting liability for repayment of such notes is subordinated to all other claims of general creditors.
 The loan agreement conforms to all the requirements of Appendix D to Rule 15c3-1 and is designed to qualify the borrowings as "net capital."
-The subordinated notes are collateralized by marketable securities of the general partners having a market value at September 30, 1996 and 1995 in excess of \$3,800,000 and \$7,000,000, respectively.
-Interest paid on the above subordinated indebtedness amounted to \$48,000 for each year.
+The subordinated notes are collateralized by marketable securities of the general partners having a market value at December 31, 1996, September 30, 1996 and 1995 in excess of \$5,000, \$5,000 and \$7,000, respectively.
+Interest paid on the above subordinated indebtedness amounted to \$12 for the period October 1, 1996 through December 31, 1996 and \$48 for each of the years ended September 30, 1996 and 1995.